Meet the Team

 Bird Gilmartin, MD

-Bird is an Assistant Professor at the University of Colorado with a dual appointment in general pediatrics and the Kempe Center where she serves as the Assistant Clinical Medical Director of the Child Health Clinic at Children’s Hospital Colorado and as the Medical Director for the new Children’s Hospital Colorado foster care clinic — Kids In Care Settings (KICS) clinic that will go live Spring 2023.
-Prior to coming to Colorado, she worked at Evanston Regional Hospital in Evanston, Wyoming.
+Bird is an Assistant Professor at the University of Colorado with a dual appointment in general pediatrics and the Kempe Center where she serves as the Medical Director for the Children’s Hospital Colorado foster care clinic — Kids In Care Settings (KICS) clinic that opened in Spring 2023.
+Before coming to Colorado, she worked at Evanston Regional Hospital in Evanston, Wyoming.
 There, she served as the Medical Director of Pediatrics and Chief of Medical Staff.
 She currently serves as a Co-Investigator for the Pediatric Integrated Post-trauma Services SAMHSA grant working to disseminate the pediatric traumatic stress care process model and to develop enhanced implementation strategies in rural settings and adaptation for the unique needs of children in foster care.
 She serves on the executive committee for the American Academy of Pediatrics Council on Child Abuse and Neglect.
 In 2019, she was the recipient of the American Academy of Pediatrics Council on Child Abuse and Neglect’s award for Outstanding Service to Maltreated Children.
 She currently lives in Denver with her husband and two children and enjoys time with her family, reading books, and being in the mountains.

 Evelin Gómez, PhD